MiwaTritt/dn-auction-hackathon-dapp/README.md

 );
 ```
 4. Deploy the contract to the Rinkleby Network
-   * Save address where contract is deployed
+   * Make sure to save address where contract is deployed.
+This should be logged to the console
 ```shell
 node compile.js
 ```